 - At least one vegetarian entrée is served per week.

-As a registered dietitian nutritionist, promoting healthy eating is part of my profession – but as a mom of two young children, I’m also very passionate about it.
+As a registered dietitian nutritionist, promoting balanced eating is part of my profession – but as a mom of two young children, I’m also very passionate about it.
 Promoting good health for your child, incorporating cultural influences and appealing to her taste buds is a balancing act – just like parenting in general.
-We took all three of these factors into consideration when developing the new Primrose menu.
+We took all three of these factors into consideration when developing the Primrose menu.